Perfume Projects Home Page

-Parfums D'Orsay was established in 1865.
-Its first product, L'Eau de Bouquet, was said to be a perfume created by the firm's namesake, Count Alfred D'Orsay, who had died thirteen years before Parfums D'Orsay was born.
+Parfums d'Orsay was established in 1865.
+Its first product, L'Eau de Bouquet, was said to be a perfume created by the firm's namesake, Count Alfred d'Orsay, who had died thirteen years before Parfums d'Orsay was born.

 But D'Orsay was also known to have been a talented sketch artist as can be seen in his work that has survived.
 He was also alleged to have been an amateur perfumer.